On $\beta=6$ Tracy-Widom distribution and the second Calogero-Painlev\'e system: Introduction and Main Result

-where $\hat{m}_{1, 12}$ denote the $3\times3$ up-right block of the coefficient $6\times 6$ matrix $m_1$ from the expansion (\ref{Psiinfty}).
+where $\hat{m}_{1, 12}$ denote the $3\times3$ up-right block of the coefficient $6\times 6$ matrix $m_1$ from the expansion \eqref{Psiinfty}.

-The first principal question now is which Riemann-HIlbert data, i.e. the matrices $A$, $B$ and $C$, yield the solution of the Calogero - Painlev\'e system (\ref{cc6}) that corresponds to the Tracy-Widom function $F_6(t)$. {\it The main result }of this paper is the following partial answer to this question.
+The first principal question now is which Riemann-Hilbert data, i.e. the matrices $A$, $B$ and $C$, yield the solution of the Calogero-Painlev\'e system \eqref{cc6} that corresponds to the Tracy-Widom function $F_6(t)$. {\it The main result }of this paper is the following partial answer to this question.